sirfonzie/INF2004_LAB2/README.md

 ## **Creating your own Project (in VSC)**

+Creating your own project folder in VSCode helps keep your code organized and makes it easier to manage multiple files, especially in larger projects.
+By having a dedicated folder for each project, you can neatly separate different sets of code, configurations, and resources, preventing clutter.
+This makes it easier to navigate your project, track changes, and share it with others.
+Additionally, VSCode uses this structure to recognize your project environment, allowing it to handle tasks like compiling, debugging, and version control more effectively.
+It also keeps your workspace clean and ensures that your projects don’t interfere with each other.

 Go ahead and create a directory to house your new project.
-As in the previous task, we compiled a pico example project called [hello_uart](https://github.com/raspberrypi/pico-examples/blob/master/uart/hello_uart/hello_uart.c) that will send three characters (one at a time) via the UART_TX located on pin 0 on the Raspberry Pi Pico.
+As in the previous task, we compiled a pico example project called [hello_uart](https://github.com/raspberrypi/pico-examples/blob/master/uart/hello_uart/hello_uart.c) that will send three characters (one at a time) via the UART_TX located on GP0 on the Raspberry Pi Pico.
 In this task, we shall create a folder (under Explorer) within the UART as shown below.

 ![Screenshot of New Folder](img/new_folder.png)